VicV/Promises/README.md

 And, Im doing this for its _simplicity_.
 Is just a new Object type.
 You don't need to know how it works.
 Its _so_ straightforward.

-So...
-Here goes nothing.

-Notes: I'm doing this mainly because at Kik, the implentation was far more beautiful than any others available.
-For people that aren't deep into java but do Android dev, this will be the easiest way for them to add promises.
-Plus, when the promise is an object, you get to have wayyy more fun.
-Passing around threads like candy?
-Yeah, think about it.

 ##Progress